Halloween Sugar Cookies

 Notes

-• I don’t use shortening often (this recipe and pie crust are just about it), but it really helps the cookies to keep their shape.
-All butter cookies tend to either be a bit crunchy (like a shortbread) or spread when baked.
+• I don’t use shortening often (this recipe and pie crust are just about it), but it helps the cookies to keep their shape.
+Butter cookies tend to either be a bit crunchy (like a shortbread) or spread when baked.

 Nutrition